rodolforodriguess/applaudo_studios/README.md

 ```
 2º: cd applaudo_studios && npm i
 ```
-### Choose browser you want to run tests
+### Choose which browser you want to run tests

 3-A: To run in browser chrome in headless mode
 ```
-npm run run:all:chrome
+npm run run:chrome
 ```

-3-B: To run in browser firefox in headless mode
+3-B: To run in firefox in headless mode
 ```
-npm run run:all:firefox
+npm run run:firefox
 ```

 3-C: To use cypress runner just run